rhenter/csv2weka/README.rst

     https://github.com/rhenter/csv2weka/archive/master.zip

-Uncompress, enter on the folder and install
+Uncompress, go to the folder using a terminal and install as following

 .. code-block:: bash